• Skip to primary navigation

 Instructions

-• For this recipe, you can make as many or as few as you want, so we are not giving any measurements.
+• For this recipe, you can make as many or as few as you want.

 • Top each cracker with a regular-sized marshmallow.